Green-Software-Foundation/sci/README.md

 # Software Carbon Intensity (SCI) Specification [CURRENTLY IN DRAFT]

-A specification that descibes how to calculate a carbon intensity for software applications.
+A specification that describes how to calculate a carbon intensity for software applications.

 Created and managed by the [Standards Working Group](https://github.com/Green-Software-Foundation/standards_wg) in the [greensoftware.foundation](https://greensoftware.foundation).